 - A company with a majority of directors and shareholders who are Europeans [including Cypriots] is not considered to be a foreign company and can buy any amount of land and property in Cyprus.

 Once a buyer has found the property that they wish to buy in Cyprus they will usually be asked to pay a reservation fee.
 It is important to have a signed reservation fee agreement drawn up which will outline the circumstances in which the reservation fee will be returned to the buyer or retained by the seller.

-For example it should say that if the sale does not go through because of a defect in the title that the reservation fee will be returned and that the reservation fee is to be deducted from the actual purchase price on completion.
+For example, it should say that if the sale does not go through because of a defect in the title the reservation fee will be returned and that the reservation fee is to be deducted from the actual purchase price on completion.

 It is safer to agree that the agent or lawyer will hold the fee rather than the seller.

 A lawyer should carry out certain due diligence before advising a buyer to proceed.